ljwagerfield/multiverse/docs/Architecture Notes.md

 #### Weak consistency
 - No sync writes.
 - Impacted by non-server failures.
-- Ideal if write is never gauranteed.
+- Ideal if write is never guaranteed.
 - Memcache will provide this, which is provided by GAE.

 ## Ping Events
 - Users subscribe to receive events from a subset of servers, since subscribing to all servers is not scalable.
-- Sometimes interesting events occur on unsubscribed servers.
+- Sometimes interesting events occur on un-subscribed servers.
 - These events are relayed to subscribed servers by raising *ping* events against aggregates which are known to be subscribed against by interested parties.
 - See ship journey events and the *GetShipsInSolarSystem* query for an example.